-- select suitable accounting policies and apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - prepare financial statements on the going concern basis unless it is inappropriate to assume that the College will continue in operation.
+- select suitable accounting policies and apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - assess whether the corporation is a going concern, noting the key supporting assumptions qualifications or mitigating actions as appropriate - prepare financial statements on the going concern basis unless it is inappropriate to assume that the Corporation will continue in operation.

-The Corporation is also required to prepare a Report of the Governing Body which describes what it is trying to do and how it is going about it, including the legal and administrative status of the College.
+The Corporation is also required to prepare a Report of the Governing Body which describes what it is trying to do and how it is going about it, including the legal and administrative status of the Corporation.

-The Corporation is responsible for keeping proper accounting records, which disclose with reasonable accuracy, at any time, the financial position of the College and to enable it to ensure that the financial statements are prepared in accordance with the relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
-It is responsible for taking steps that are reasonably open to it to safeguard assets of the College and to prevent and detect fraud and other irregularities.
+The Corporation is responsible for keeping proper accounting records, which disclose with reasonable accuracy, at any time, the financial position of the Corporation and to enable it to ensure that the financial statements are prepared in accordance with the relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
+It is responsible for taking steps that are reasonably open to it to safeguard assets of the Corporation and to prevent and detect fraud and other irregularities.

-The maintenance and integrity of the College website is the responsibility of the Corporation of the College; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+The maintenance and integrity of the Corporation website is the responsibility of the Corporation of the College; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the ESFA are used only in accordance with ESFA'S grant funding agreements and contracts and any other conditions that may from time to time be prescribe.
+In addition they are responsible for ensuring that funds from the ESFA and any other public funds are used only in accordance with ESFA'S grant funding agreements and contracts and any other conditions that may be prescribed from time to time by the ESFA or any public funder.
 Members of the Corporation must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and to ensure they are used properly.
-In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA are not put at risk.
+In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the Corporation's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA and other public bodies are not put at risk.

-Approved by order of the members of the Corporation on 17 December 2019 and signed on its behalf by:
+Approved by order of the members of the Corporation on 21 January 2021 and signed on its behalf by:

-Signature: J Pinchbeck - Chair
+J Pinchbeck - Chair